robertrypula/simple-tetris/README.md

 - this Tetris game was made for educational purposes
 - the game code (except simulation wrapper) has no JS syntactic sugar
 - there are no calls to external or even build in libraries (like JS's Math)
-- you can easily port it to any other language like C just implement your own INPUT and OUTPUT ports handling and you are good to go
+- you can easily port it to any other language like C, just implement your own INPUT and OUTPUT ports handling and you are good to go
-- yes, that's the only file you need (linked above) from this repo to have working Tetris
+- yes, that's the only file you need (linked above) from this repo to have a working Tetris

 If you will find the code usefull please Star the project on GitHub - this really gives me a kick for making more stuff like that.
 Thanks in advance! :)